EricaEgg/Route_Dynamics/README.md

 [logo]: https://github.com/EricaEgg/Route_Dynamics/blob/master/Documentation/logo.JPG

-`route_dynamics` was created to estimate the energy requirements for King County Metro bus routes.
+`route_dynamics` is a python package created to estimate the energy demand of King County Metro bus routes.
+The package implements a simple dynamical model for the bus moving along realistic elevation profiles gathered from LIDAR data.
+The modular nature of the packege facilitates exoerimentation with different estimations of:

+* bus speed : Current implementation assumes constant acceleration away / towards bus stops, where the bus speed is 0.
+Between bus stops far enough apart, the bus reaches a specified speed limit.

+* bus stop location : Location of bus stops prescribes the bus speed estimation.

+* passenger load : can tripple the bus mass, and therefore drastically effects energy demand.

 ### Use Cases

 * **Read GIS files**: The software first imports geographic information system (GIS) data files and makes them readable by Python.

-* **Combine shapefile and raster data**: Next, the two data types are merged together so that for every x and y coordinate along the given route, there is also a z value.
+* **Combine shapefile and elevation raster data**: Next, the two data types are merged together so that for every latitude and longitude coordinate along the given route, there is also a z value.

 * **Visualize Network**: All routes are shown on a map with elevation color gradient.

-* **Qualitatively compare routes**: Select multiple routes to see how the elevation profiles compare.
+* **Estimation of bus speed**: Select multiple routes to see how the elevation profiles compare.

 ### Work Flow